Stellaris-Evolved/stellaris-evolved/common/inline_scripts/jobs/!!_inline_evolved_README.txt

 	# Also useful for capital for conditional hald swaps as seen in regular file.
 # /

-# count - ammount of jobs that will given
+# count - amount of jobs that will given

+# mult - mult value to pass to the triggered modifiers

 # display - specify how the modifier is displayed, mainly if triggered description is added or not.
 	# Valid values: `with_desc` and `no_desc`.
 When defaults are allowed, will default to `with_desc`